oracle/graalpython/README.md

   ```
 * LabsJDK

-The following command will download and install JDKs to built GraalVM upon.
-If successful, it will print the path to set into your JAVA_HOME.
+The following command will download and install JDKs upon which to build GraalVM.
+If successful, it will print the path for your JAVA_HOME.
 ```shell
 mx fetch-jdk
 ```

 #### Building

-Run `mx --dy /compiler python-gvm` in the `graalpython` repository root.
-If the build is fine, it will print the full
+Run `mx --dy /compiler python-gvm` in the root directory of the `graalpython` repository.
+If the build succeeds, it will print the full
 path to the `graalpy` executable as the last line of output.

 For more information and some examples of what you can do with GraalPy,